Raahmmelzz/VOCALink-Web/README.md

 VocaLink is a capstone project built for **Special Needs Education (SNED)** classrooms.
 It is designed to empower nonverbal students to communicate seamlessly with their teachers through AAC (Augmentative and Alternative Communication) technology.

-The system provides an **AAC icon board**, **LSTM-based next-icon prediction**, **live closed captioning** powered by Whisper speech-to-text, **session management**, and **email-verified accounts**.
+The system provides an **AAC icon board**, **LSTM-based next-icon prediction**, **live closed captioning** powered by Whisper speech-to-text, and **session management**.
 It consists of three interconnected components: a React web application for teachers, an Expo React Native mobile application for nonverbal students, and a FastAPI backend server that serves both the core REST API and the ML prediction layer.

 ---